WuBoytH/The-WuBor-Patch/wubor-changelog/src/system/engine.md

 * When Shield's HP reaches 40% or less, it will start turning a dark red, as well as emit smoke.
   * Instead of the above, Yoshi's Shield still fades to black, but it stops before turning black completely.
 * It is no longer possible to Shield Break yourself by holding Shield.
 Your shield can only break if the opponent breaks it.

+### Actions Into Shield
-* It is now possible to perform a Platform Drop while holding Shield.
+* It is now possible to Shield during Dash and Back Dash (Ryu/Ken/Terry/Kazuya).

-## Out-of-Shield
+## Actions Out of Shield
 Out-of-Shield options have been significantly changed.

+* It is now possible to perform a Platform Drop like in perevious games.
 * You can no longer directly perform actions out of shield.
 Performing any action while holding Shield will instead force a Shield Drop first, and then buffer the action.
   * Spotdodges, Rolls, and Platform Dropping can still be directly performed.
   * In addition, Grab, Dash Grab, and Turn Grab can still be performed directly while putting up Shield.
 Performing Grab otherwise will force a Shield Drop first.